Apostolique/Apos.Shapes/docs/blur/README.md

 RectangleF bounds = Measure.CircleBlurred(center, 45, 6f);
 ```

 The rectangle grows by three times the blur on every side, which is where the falloff is drawn out to.
 The blur is in world units, so unlike the anti-aliasing edge it stays the same size relative to the shape at any zoom, which is what lets it go in the box at all.
-A blur under half a pixel is floored at half a pixel when it's drawn; the box leaves that floor out, being a sub-pixel distance.
+A blur under half a pixel is floored at half a pixel when it's drawn; the box leaves that floor out since it's a sub-pixel distance.
 See [Measuring a shape](../shapes/README.md#measuring-a-shape) for what a measure is for.

 ## Limits